AnguyenTf/Neural-Networks-Cuda/dev_notes/Neural Networks/neural_network_notes.md

     - GPU computation can be hundreds of times faster because it runs thousands of threads in parallel.
     - Result:
         - Efficient forward and backward passes, allowing large-scale networks to train in a reasonable time.

+## Activation Layer

+## Neural Network Layer
+- A group of Nuerons
+    1) Take the same input values
+    2) Compute their own weighted sums + ias
+    3) Apply an activation function
+    4) Produce output values together
+    - This is one layer